By Beth Gallini, runner mama of 2

 Expect it to feel different.
 Comparable paces will likely feel different when running outside and inside.
 Don’t worry too much about matching the pace you would be running at outside and, instead, focus on running at the same perceived effort.

 About Beth: Beth is mom, runner, running coach, and the blogger behind RUNNING around my kitchen.
-She and her husband adopted two boys who are a month apart and just celebrated their first birthday.
+She and her husband adopted two boys who are a month apart and are 1 year old.
 Beth serves on the board for the Hogeye Marathon and is interested in helping other moms with their training and answering any questions you have.